PRich57/readme-generator/README.md

 - I learned how to use node, npm, and inquirer to create a user friendly command line application that takes user input and utilizes it for a practical, reusable application.
 - In the future I plan to implement more licensing options as well as a way to add screenshots for a 'Mock-Up' section.

+To see the video demonstration of the app click [here!](https://drive.google.com/file/d/1HIMIxqzWHP11sl1I36QYeQQEiJLzHqsk/view)

 ## Table of Contents

 - [Installation](#installation)